wking/lesson-manager/04-howto.md

 ## Getting a Lesson

+(see also "Getting a building lessons with the work-in-progress script")

 We have some examples [here](https://github.com/SoftwareCarpentryLessonManager) that you can use to test.
 For example, to download the lesson about open
 science: